asimonov/CarND-Vehicle-Detection/README.md

 ####1.
 Describe how (and identify where in your code) you implemented a sliding window search.
 How did you decide what scales to search and how much to overlap windows?

 **Alexey Simonov**:
-I have generated sliding windows in scales: 128, 96, 64, 48 and 32.
+I have generated sliding windows in the following scales: 128, 96, 64, 48 and 32.
 After playing around with various combinations of overlap and reading the slack channel I settled on using two window scales: 128 and 64 px square.
 They overlap at a fraction of 0.25, giving me 800 window positions to search within the region of interest, as described above.
 Here is the visualization for 64px windows:

 ![sliding window tiling at 64 px][image4]